Chris D. Kelly – Biography

 Between 2000 & 2004 Chris assisted Business for Sterling in the West Midlands and No Euro campaign headquarters in London.
 Twelve years later Chris campaigned during the 2016 European Union referendum for Vote Leave, making the case for the UK to leave the EU, having consistently called for & voted in the House of Commons for an EU referendum throughout his political career.

 Chris was greatly inspired by Baroness (Margaret) Thatcher who he was privileged to spend time with on numerous occasions in her latter years.
 He was privileged to attend Lady Thatcher’s funeral at St. Paul’s Cathedral, London in April 2013.

 Chris works on matters relating to his family’s property portfolio.

 Chris inputs into the company & his family’s philanthropy & charitable giving.

 Like his father, Chris is a qualified private helicopter pilot with type ratings for both piston & turbine engine rotor craft.

 Outside of business Chris’s interests include swimming, skiing, fitness (he ran the 2012 London marathon for Dudley charities), flying & travelling.
-He is an occasional player of golf & particularly enjoys playing with Keltruck customers at the company’s annual golf day.
+He is an occasional golfer & particularly enjoys playing with Keltruck customers at the company’s annual golf day.